isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/c-sgmt-expt.md

 ---
 description: You can easily create a Segment Export definition from the Detail Table visualization in the Data Workbench Client.
-seo-description: You can easily create a Segment Export definition from the Detail Table visualization in the Data Workbench Client.
-seo-title: Segment export
 solution: Analytics
 title: Segment export
 topic: Data workbench